raweldon/stilbene_scintillation_anisotropy_data/README.md

 ### Contents
 Each text file is composed of 4 columns.
 Column 1 is the light ouptput (MeVee) or pulse shape parameter (unitless).
 Columns 2 - 4 are the x, y, and z coordinates, respectively.

+## Viewing data
+view_data.py is provided to view the data relative and plot it w.r.t. the crystal axes.